jimezesinachi/ssi-trust-triangle/README.md

 # SSI Trust Triangle

-This is a demo app showing the basic tenet of self-sovereign identity: a "cryptographic trust" -based communication session between three parties: a credential issuer, a credential holder, and a credential verifier.
+This is a demo app showing the basic tenet of self-sovereign identity: a "cryptographic trust" - based communication session between three parties: a credential issuer, a credential holder, and a credential verifier.

 The `issuer` issues a cryprographically secure credential to the `holder`, which in turn can use their credential to prove some `attribute` of theirs contained in their credential to any `verifier` requesting such, thus forming a trust triangle.